algolia/color-extractor/README.md

 ### Enriching JSON

-Because we want Algolia customer to be able to enrich their JSON records easily we provide a class able to stream JSON and add color tags on the fly.
+Because we want Algolia customers to be able to enrich their JSON records easily we provide a class able to stream JSON and add color tags on the fly.
 The object is initialized with the same arguments as `FromFile` plus the name of the field where the URI of the images can be found.
 While reading the JSON